Integrated Sensing and Communications Towards Proactive Beamforming in mmWave V2I via Multi-Modal Feature Fusion (MMFF): Multi-Modal Feature Extraction

 At present, the processing methods of depth map is generally regarding it as an additional channel of the RGB image.
 This pre-processing approach is not adopted in DFE module.
 The reasons are as follows.
-First, the commonly adopted approach assumes that the distance data is accurate and ideally aligned with RGB image pixels, which is difficult to achieve by practical radar sensing.
+First, the commonly adopted approach assumes that the distance data is accurate and perfectly aligned with RGB image pixels, which is difficult to achieve by practical radar sensing.
 Second, distance data in depth maps are used to mimic frequent radar ranging results in this scheme.
 The multi-modal feature extraction and fusion method needs to be universal to radars of various operating frequencies in practical applications.
 To this end, the depth map is treated as an independent data source.

 To boost the learning performance of the MMFF-Net, the order of magnitude of input multi-modal data needs to be approximately the same.
-Also, the values of the features in the depth map need to be adjusted to a similar range.
+Also, the values of features within the depth map need to be aligned comparably.
 To this end, the min-max normalization is adopted to normalize the input depth map.
-Let $\mathbf{Y}_{\rm{n}}$, $\hat{\mathbf{Y}}^{\rm{P}}_{\rm{n}}$, and $\mathbf{Z}$ be the raw, the pre-processed depth map, and Gaussian noise with zero mean and variance $N_0$, respectively. $N_0$ is set as $0.1$ in this paper.
-Then, the $\hat{\mathbf{Y}}^{\rm{P}}_{\rm{n}}$ is obtained as
+Let $\mathbf{Y}_n$, $\hat{\mathbf{Y}}^{\rm{P}}_n$, and $\mathbf{Z}$ be the raw, the pre-processed depth map, and Gaussian noise with zero mean and variance $N_0$, respectively. $N_0$ is set as $0.1$ in this paper.
+Then, the $\hat{\mathbf{Y}}^{\rm{P}}_n$ is obtained as